Skip to main content

 OK

-Replace SOCKET_ID with the integer response from the preceding +ESOC command, REMOTE_PORT with the remote listener port, and REMOTE_ADDRESS with the IPv4 address of the remote server.
+Replace SOCKET_ID with the integer response from the preceding command, DATA_LEN with the length of the data you're sending in bytes, and DATA with the data you're sending encoded as hex digits.

 Example response